 In April and May 2024, the Corporation completed a series of financing transactions targeted at leveraging current market conditions.
-The contemplated Plan of Finance was intended to generate cash flow savings, refinance or defease certain outstanding bond issuances, establish a short term self-liquidity backed commercial paper program and terminate the Corporation's three existing forward interest rate swap agreements.
-The transactions below did not result in a material change in long-term debt.
+The objective of the Plan of Finance was to generate cash flow savings, refinance or defease certain outstanding bond issuances, establish a short term self-liquidity backed commercial paper program and terminate the Corporation's three existing forward interest rate swap agreements.
+The transactions below resulted in an overall decrease in long-term debt.

 - On April 8, 2024, the Corporation made an offer to purchase bonds in an aggregate principal amount of up to \$330,000 relating to select maturities of the Series 2016 and Series 2019 bonds.
 In connection with that offer, the Corporation purchased target bonds in an aggregate principal amount of \$261,397.
-The settlement date was May 8, 2024. - On May 1, 2024, the Corporation successfully completed the RWJ Barnabas Health Obligated Group Issue, Series 2024A bond issuance in the amount of \$370,330.
+The settlement date was May 8, 2024. - On May 1, 2024, the Corporation completed the RWJ Barnabas Health Obligated Group Issue, Series 2024A bond issuance in the amount of \$370,330.
 Series 2024A was issued at a premium for a total source of funds of \$404,142.
 The Corporation used a portion of these proceeds to defease the Series 2019 B-1 bonds in the amount of \$70,812.
-The remainder of the proceeds was used for reimbursement of prior capital costs. - On May 2, 2024, the Corporation filed a Preliminary Official Statement for the issuance of additional bonds in an amount to approximate \$250,690 (Series 2024B).
-Series 2024B bonds are expected to be used to refund and/or refinance certain outstanding bonds.
-The transaction is expected close on May 16, 2024.
+The remainder of the proceeds was used for reimbursement of prior capital costs. - On May 16, 2024, the Corporation completed the RWJ Barnabas Health Obligated Group Issue, Series 2024B bond issuance in the amount of \$250,690.
+The Series 2024B bonds were used to refund the Barnabas Health System, Series 2014A, Robert Wood Johnson University Hospital, Series 2014A and Robert Wood Johnson University Hospital, Series 2013A. - On May 16, 2024, the Corporation defeased the Barnabas Health System, Taxable Revenue Bonds, Series 2012 for \$80,979.

+Collectively, the above transactions resulted in a gain on extinguishment of debt of \$58,150.

-- The Corporation has also established a self-liquidity backed commercial paper program which will serve as a source for interim liquidity needs.
+The Corporation established a self-liquidity backed commercial paper program which will serve as source for interim liquidity needs.
 The program is authorized up to \$200,000.
+As of September 30, 2024, there was no commercial paper outstanding.

-An initial draw of \$50,000 was executed on May 7, 2024, with varying termination dates between 30 and 60 days. - The Corporation entered into various interest rate swap agreements in order to hedge future interest rate exposure on fixed rated bonds.
-The total notional amount of all swap agreements was \$281,960.
-The Corporation exercised its option to terminate these agreements on April 24, 2024 for \$52,262, net, which resulted in a gain of \$6,291 that will be recorded in the second quarter of 2024.
+The Corporation had entered into forward interest rate swap agreements with JPMorgan, Bank of America, and U.S. Bank, respectively.
+The total notional amount of the swap agreements was \$281,960.
+In April 2024, the Corporation exercised its option to terminate the agreements for \$52,262, net, which resulted in a gain of \$12,892.